david-ca6/100-days-of-code/log.md

 ### Day 11: Jan 17 1970
 **Today's Progress**
-Writing a test software to test an embeded system.
+Writing a test software to test an embedded system.
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**